andodevel/url2pdf/README.md

 # url2pdf

-HTML to PDF converter that use [Chrome](https://www.google.com/chrome/) headless 'print as PDF' and [wkhtml](https://wkhtmltopdf.org/) under the hood.
+URL to PDF converter that uses [Chrome](https://www.google.com/chrome/) headless 'print as PDF' and [wkhtml](https://wkhtmltopdf.org/) under the hood.
 Also support for sending pdf to specific email :).
 Please give [url2pdf.dev](https://url2pdf.dev) a try if you want to see how this project is in prodution.
 Feel free if you want to deploy this to your own server.